A Kaleidoscope of Hidden Worlds

 Film by James Choi of Beechwood Pictures about the mural process.

-The parade of images on the North Wall envisions the world underneath Lake Michigan just out of reach.
-In a similar way to the South Wall, the scale of the composition moves from small to large as pedestrians walk through the underpass toward the lake.
+The parade of images on the north wall (bottom) envisions the world underneath Lake Michigan just out of reach.
+In a similar way to the south wall, the scale of the composition moves from small to large as pedestrians walk through the underpass toward the lake.
 Many of the shapes and patterns are inspired by local aquatic species that inhabit the unique ecosystem around Chicago’s Morgan Shoal, a geological area containing the remnants of a reef and also the site of the 1914 Silver Spray shipwreck—a former passenger vessel, which is the same length as the mural walls.
 The painting considers the past, present, and future of our local ecology and offers a kaleidoscope of biodiversity.